 - processing donations you make, including processing for Gift Aid purposes

-- organising volunteering activity you have told us you want to be involved in
+- organising volunteering activity in which you have told us you want to be involved

 - when necessary for carrying out your obligations under any contract between us